 Mildly dirt cucumbers should be given 30-40 seconds.
 Those caked in dirt may need a full minute.
 Occasionally, you may need to give them a minute-and-a-half.

 But don’t go longer than this!
-Again, too much action will lead to bruising and potentially, soft pickles!
+Again, too much action will lead to bruising!

 Rinsing Your Cucumbers

-While your cucumbers will be clean, bits of loose dirt and blossom ends are going to be present.
-Unfortunately, putting them through another wash cycle is too much for the tender vegetables.
+While your cucumbers are now clean, bits of loose dirt and blossom ends will be present.

-Instead, take them into your kitchen and give them a quick rinse in the sink.
+Instead of attempting to put them through another rinse cycle, take them to your kitchen and give them a quick rinse in the sink.

 And then?
 It’s time to start making dill pickles!
 The job will go so much faster if you implement this time saving hack!